-Banyuwangi is considered a hidden gem compared to any other tourists destinations in Indonesia.
-Plengkung Beach or G-land is one of the city’s best-kept secret.
+Banyuwangi is considered a hidden gem compared to any other tourist destination in Indonesia.
+Plengkung Beach or G-land is one of the city’s best-kept secrets.
 However, the beach is not really “hidden” among surfers.
 Plengkung beach has quite a reputation for being one of the best surfer breaks in the world.
 Only second after Hawaii.

 G Land is still a part of Alas Purwo, a national park right on the tip of Java Island.
 The name Plengkung means “curved” in Java.
-In refer to the topography of this coast.
+In reference to the topography of this coast.
 It is also famously called G-Land for its resemblance to the letter G. The beach was discovered in 1972 by a group of American surfers.

 G-land has hosted a number of international surfing competitions.
 The most recent was Da Hui Pro Surfing World Championship in 2003.
 Since it borders the Indian Ocean, G-land is a tsunami-prone area.
 The coast was hit by a tsunami in 1994.
 There were no casualties, but part of the beach was severely damaged.

 G Land The Surfer Paradise

 Surfers also love the sensation of the rolling waves.
 That stays consistent for as long as two kilometers.
 It’s always incredible to conquer these occasional 7-tiered waves.
 There are four main sections at G-Land, each with its own characteristic: Kongs, Launch Pads, Money Trees, and Speed Reef.

 First-timers might want to start with the smaller swells at Kong, while experienced surfers can try to conquer the 4-meter rolls at Speed Reef.
 G-Land’s waves run across shallow corals reef, precaution must be made when surfing during low tide.

 Unlike Hawaii with its consistent waves all year round.
 Plengkung’s best waves occur during the dry season from April to August.
 Plan the trip accordingly.
 During this optimal time, expect incredible waves all day long.
-The wind blows in a favorable direction, and there will always good waves to catch out there.
+The wind blows in a favorable direction, and there will always be good waves to catch out there.